microsoft/visionmetrics/README.md

 # visionmetrics [WIP :construction:]

 This repo contains evaluation metrics for vision tasks such as classification, object detection, image caption, and image matting.
-It uses `torchmetrics` as a base and extends it to support custom vision tasks as necessary.
+It uses [torchmetrics](https://github.com/Lightning-AI/torchmetrics) as a base library and extends it to support custom vision tasks as necessary.

 ## Available Metrics